DePhoegon/delchoco-forge/README.txt

 I can produce a depenancy free version (from my mod), but it will still require -JEI (for now, just bad book in it atm)
 -Configured (just highly suggested)
--Patchouli (Guide Book)  - Not yet put in.
+-Patchouli (Guide Book)

 Naming Now works Correctly, and  So does the stat screen

+Better ToDo & Done Checklists